 When Can Convicted Felons Own a Firearm?

-The Law Office of Joel M. Mann does not represent ex-felons who are trying to restore their gun rights.
+The Joel M. Mann – Las Vegas Criminal Defense Lawyer does not represent ex-felons who are trying to restore their gun rights.
 This is nearly impossible as it requires a pardon from the governor.
 We only take cases involving current weapon charges.
 If you would like to apply for a pardon, you can visit the Nevada Board of Pardons Commissioners.

-This page is dedicated to the types of weapon charges the Law Office of Joel M. Mann does handle.
+This page is dedicated to the types of weapon charges the Joel M. Mann - Las Vegas Criminal Defense Lawyer does handle.

 Convicted felons are typically punished for their crimes by serving time in prison.
 In addition, after serving their time in prison, they may be forced to forfeit certain civil rights to pay for their crimes.